katieli1/katieli1/README.md

 ### Internship Experience :computer:

-🖥️ **Microsoft** — I’m currently a PM intern in the Azure for Operators division.
+🖥️ **Microsoft** — I’m currently a TPM intern in the Azure for Operators division.
 I work on Azure Programmable Connectivity, a service that abstracts away the complexity of network APIs behind a unified, easy-to-use interface.

 :earth_africa: **NASA** — Previously, I was a SWE intern at NASA GSFC, where I developed a REST API that gave scientists easy access to an earth systems model running in AWS.